-Lactose intolerance is a common complaint, particularly with younger adults and children.
-This digestive disorder makes it hard for your body to process lactose, found in milk and dairy products.
-Since your body can't digest lactose properly, it starts to ferment and release gases.
+Lactose intolerance is a common complaint among children and adults.
+This digestive disorder makes it hard for the body to process lactose, which is found in milk and dairy products.
+Since the body cannot digest lactose properly, it starts to ferment and release gases.

 Someone with a food allergy experiences an allergic reaction if they eat even the slightest amount of the trigger food.
 Someone with lactose intolerance can eat or drink a certain amount of milk products without ill effects.
 The exact quantity of milk-sourced foods a person can eat varies and becomes clear with experience.
 Tolerance levels also change with age.